 Beneath the husk of the walnut fruit is a wrinkly, globe-shaped nut.
 The walnut is split into two flat segments to be sold commercially.

 Walnuts are available both raw or roasted, and salted or unsalted.

-- 185 calories
+- Energy: 200 calories

-- 3.89 grams of carbohydrate
+- Carbohydrate 3.89 grams (g)